lhanson/multipleEntityManagers/README.md

 verbose, XML-wise) because you really should only be testing one piece of functionality at a time.
-With only one data source/entity manager in the test context and a default transaction manager bean, it seems as though we can rely on Spring to manage transaction semantics of each unit test (automatic rollback for each test) while our custom annotation handling manages our transactional DAOs.
+With only one data source/entity manager in the test context and a default transaction manager bean, it seems as though we can rely on Spring to manage the transactional semantics of each unit test (automatic rollback for each test) while our custom annotation handling manages our transactional DAOs.

 # Run it #